victorp24/elderaid/README.md

 ### Description

 ElderAid is a website application which allows the elderly to obtain groceries and help through a simple and easy-to-use interface.
 Powered with a React.js frontend and Express.js server with a mongoDB database, ElderAid allows for stigma-free assistance from youth volunteers in helping out the elderly.
 After a verification process for youth volunteers, the elderly can view and choose different youth volunteers based on location distance.
 Once both users accept to be paired, they can interact with each other via the in-app chat interface or contact information listed.
+ElderAid is designed to be straight-forward and uncomplicated for those who may not be as well-versed in technology.

 ElderAid features:
   - Database: MongoDB